 If you’re in the market for career advancement, the process will require you naming a number.
 When the interview dialogue turns to salary, naming the right number requires considering all unspoken nuances of the negotiation: If you don’t name a number then you’re not playing by the rules.
 If you do name a number then you may be cutting your options.

-So, you’ve got your number and have exceeded expectations, now it’s time for a raise request.
-Start by reviewing Negotiate With Confidence and before you stride in and you ask for what you deserve, consider your timing.
+So you’ve got your number and have exceeded expectations, now it’s time for a raise request.
+Before you stride in and you ask for what you deserve, consider your timing.
 Are you ready?
 Is your supervisor in the right frame of mind?
 And have you done your homework to determine how much your position is currently worth?

-Next, go back to your Negotiate With Confidence guide and develop your talking points.
+Next, develop your talking points.
 What are the stats in the department and organization when it comes to raises or annual cost-of-living increases?
 Is there a pattern, or lack there of?
 It helps to have these details in advance of a raise request discussion, especially if your supervisor claims that no one has received one in years.
 Also, include in your talking points why you deserve a raise, addressing contributions, your worth and possibly what the competition is doing.

 Finally, consider your approach.
 Is your supervisor a straight shooter or do they prefer to be warmed up to a request?
 Regardless, be sure your tone is positive, persuasive and definitely not braggy or confrontational.
-Career Coaching can not only help you develop a strategy and talking points when it comes to money and your career happiness; but is a great process for removing emotional triggers and building confidence in your approach.
-Resources that will help you succeed include Negotiate With Confidence. www.Salary.com; Indeed, Career Builder and the U.S. Department of Labor statistics.
+Career Coaching can not only help you develop a strategy and talking points when it comes to Money and Your Career, but is a great process for removing emotional triggers and building confidence in your approach.
+Resources abound for researching competitive rates, including Joseph Richards with Salary Negotiators www.SalaryNegotiators.com; “Negotiating Your Salary: How to Make a $1000 a minute,” @ www.salarynegotiations.com; www.Salary.com; Indeed, Career Builder and the U.S. Department of Labor statistics.